Bright from the Start

 I’ve added new sites and/or added new staff how do I get my budget re-approved?

-Once your organization has added a revision of your budget, please notify Bright From The Start so it can be reviewed.
-Please make sure that you update your management plan with the new staff.
+Once your organization has submitted a revision of your budget, it will be reported in Atlas.
+Please make sure to update your management plan with any staff changes and provide supporting documentation for any new or updated costs.

 What do I do when site meal times change on certain days or when sites go on fieldtrips?